tedchain/tedchain-technology/README.md

 Does Tedchain support multi-signature?
 --------------------------------------

 Multi-signature is supported.
 Permissions are expressed using a list of public keys, and a number of require signatures.
 If you provide 3 public keys, and require 2 signatures, you have a 2-of-3 multi-signature account.
-Read about :ref:`dynamic permissions <dynamic-permissions>` to learn more about it.
+Read about `dynamic permissions <dynamic-permissions>` to learn more about it.

 Getting started with the wallet
 ===============================

-Tedchain Server exposes a :ref:`public HTTP API <http-api>`, which can be called by any program capable of making HTTP calls.
+Tedchain Server exposes a `public HTTP API <http-api>`, which can be called by any program capable of making HTTP calls.

 To wrap all those operations in a user-friendly user interface, we also provide a client: the Tedchain Wallet.